CS4098/GroupProject/README.md

 # GroupProject
 [![Build Status](https://travis-ci.org/CS4098/GroupProject.svg?branch=it3)](https://travis-ci.org/CS4098/GroupProject)

-Project repo for the CS4098 module in Trinity College Dublin
+Project repo for the CS4098 module in Trinity College Dublin.
+The purpose of this project is to build a model checker for the PML (process modelling language).

 ## Development